mankek/Spam_app/README.md

 **Running the application**

-Install the packages in the requirements.txt
+Install the packages in requirements.txt

 Navigate to the Classifier_app folder and run the following: